stoe/action-reporting-cli/readme.md

 ### Filtering Repositories

-Skip archived or forked repositories in an enterprise-wide scan:
+Skip archived or forked repositories in your enterprise-wide scan:

 ```sh
 $ npx @stoe/action-reporting-cli \